EventStore/EventStore/docs/installation.md

 install is `eventstore-oss`.

 ::: tip
-RPM packages are not available as part of the [EventStore/EventStore-OSS](https://packagecloud.io/EventStore/EventStore-OSS/)
+RPM packages are not available as part of the [EventStore/EventStore-OSS](https://packagecloud.io/EventStore/EventStore-OSS/) Package Cloud repository
 :::

 If you installed from a pre-built package, the server is registered as a service.
 Therefore, you can start